bramus/viewport-resize-behavior/explainer.md

 ## Follow-up work

-### Allow authors to easily position elements above the Virtual Keyboard when having opted in to the `resize-visual` behavior
+### Allow authors to easily position elements above the Virtual Keyboard when having opted in to the `resizes-visual` behavior

-Should authors want to keep the  “old” positioning behavior while opting into resize-visual, they can resort to the Visual Viewport API which offers them JS access to the Visual Viewport’s dimensions and position.
+Should authors want to keep the  “old” positioning behavior while opting into resizes-visual, they can resort to the Visual Viewport API which offers them JS access to the Visual Viewport’s dimensions and position.
 Combined with the dimensions of the non-resized Layout Viewport and a few resize events, elements can be guaranteed to appear above the OSK, just like they did before.

 They could use the Visual Viewport API for this, but that [is a bit cumbersome and relies on JavaScript](https://interop-2022-viewport.netlify.app/combined/icb-fixed-visual/).
 To tackle this at the CSS level, there is [an issue at the CSS Working Group which would give authors a pure CSS way of achieving this](https://github.com/w3c/csswg-drafts/issues/7475).